 When I started working out, I remember one of my best friends asking me what I wanted to accomplish?
 The reason she asked that was that I was not fat.
 Many people assume that exercises should be done by people trying to lose weight.
 Are you one of them?
 Well, dear reader, you may be wrong.

 The main reason we should all exercise is to stay healthy and reduce the risk of some diseases.
 Also, exercising helps us maintain the body weight we want.

 So, once you start exercising, it pays to ignore the negativity and worries to achieve what you want.

 Are you still at it?
 On the way from “How to stop hating exercise?”
 Great!
 Our fifth tip is to be patient.
-As I write this, I understand very well that it can be challenging at first.
-For you to adopt a new routine and make it a habit takes time.
+As I write this, I understand that it can be challenging at first.
+To adopt a new routine and make it a habit takes time.
 So be willing to take your time, and sooner or later, you will find yourself doing it like a pro.

 I hope these five tips help you overcome the “I hate exercise” mindset.
-If so, please share them with your friends and social community and let us spread the word together.
+Please share them with your friends and social community, and let us spread the word together.